 - About Me -

-My name is Jes Koopmans, and I’m the face behind New Roots.
-I’m a wife, mom, and an aspiring midwife.
+My name is Jes Penrod, and I’m the face behind New Roots.
+I’m a mother, midwife, and humanitarian at heart.

-I’ve been married to my handsome husband and partner-in-crime for 10+ years, and we’re the lucky parents of 5 cute, albeit often craaaazy kids.
-(The youngest two surprised us with being twins.)
-I love spending time with family and friends, homeschooling, traveling, gorging myself on chips and salsa, getting lost in a really good book, and of course, celebrating the kid-free silence of “bedtime” with my husband by periodically binge-watching seasons of our favorite shows on DVD.
-(We're those weird people who don’t have TV, so we just play catch-up here and there.)
+I’m the lucky mom to 5 of my own cute, albeit often craaaazy kids.
+(The youngest two surprised us with being twins!)
+I love spending time with family and friends, traveling, being near the ocean, gorging myself on chips and salsa, getting lost in a really good book, and of course, celebrating the kid-free silence of “bedtime” by periodically binge-watching seasons of my favorite shows on DVD.
+(We're those weird people who don’t have TV, so I just play catch-up here and there.)

 I've spent the majority of my adult life in the gorgeous Cache Valley area of Northern Utah, but spent the last 2 years living in Salem, Oregon for my midwifery apprenticeship.
-We fell in love with Oregon and had planned to stick around and make it our home, but just recently had some family things come up that required us to be back in Utah and close to family for a while to better be able to help them.
+I fell in love with Oregon and had planned to stick around and make it our home, but unfortunately had some life things come up that required us to be back in Utah and close to family for a while to better be able to help them.

 My long-term dream is to (at least in some small part), help “save the world” and change other peoples’ lives for the better.
-I hope to someday start my own super awesome humanitarian organization, focusing on improving birth and other related areas in the lives of women and their children.
+I hope to someday start my own super awesome non-profit/humanitarian organization, focusing on improving birth, reproductive education, and other related areas in the lives of women and their children.

 - My Birth Philosophy -